Chief Executive Officer

 With an extensive career in marketing Kelly worked for Camelot Group plc from 2006 to 2012, leading the eCommerce and digital marketing strategy for The National Lottery to help build a £1billion online business.
 In 2013 she moved to the Rank Group, where as Head of Marketing Operations for Grosvenor Casinos, she managed multi-channel marketing for a 53-casino estate both at a local and national level.

-Change & Compliance Director
+Risk & Compliance Director

 George started his career at The Co-op where he managed the change team at Co-op Funeralcare, delivering numerous programmes of work including new product development and digital transformation process improvements.